amouro/drupalden_iwakuni_2023/section-2.md

 <!--
-In Drupal 7, content editor were able to use IMCE to upload file and images to the server directly.
+In the past, content editor were able to use IMCE to upload file and images to the server directly.

-During the project, we convert over 1,500 files into media types.
+During the migration, we converted over 1,500 inline files sources into media types.

 Including image, document and embedded videos.

-This is not only to make sure we have all files in the managed system, it also make the system more secure.
+This doesn't only make sure we have all files in the managed system, it also makes the system more secure.

 <b>Next slide >>>>></b>
 -->